dreadl0ck/ics-research/README.md

 - make dropout rate configurable and try different settings
 - test with and without final Dense(1) layer
 - try leaky relu alpha of 0.2

+- SYNC new 0.4 version with servers
+- generate zscore versoin encoded data
+- update experiments: add runs with multi class VS binary classes and zscore VS minmax
+- bootstrap baseline experiments, run with increasing num of epochs, then replicate and update paths for zscore/minmax, replicate again and add flags for multi vs single class
+- define vXX experiment types in a document, and adjust experiments scripts
+    - <dnnType>-<classType>-<encodingType>-<experimentType>.sh
+    - dnn-binary-minmax-vXX.sh
+    - dnn-multi-zscore-vXX.sh
+- add flags to switch activation func to tfUtils